mdadnanhusaain/Human_Counter/README.md

-# Human_Counter
+# Human Counter using Python OpenCV
-This repository contains the code and files required for the Python OpenCV project on Human Counter
+This repository contains the code and files required for the Python OpenCV project on Human Counter.